Juvenile (rapper): Personal life

 Juvenile had a daughter, Jelani, with Joy Deleston.
-On February 29, 2008, 4-year-old Jelani was shot and killed in her home, along with mother Deleston and older half sister.
+On February 29, 2008, four-year-old Jelani was shot and killed in her home, along with mother Deleston and older half sister.
 It was reported that Deleston's oldest child, 17-year-old son Anthony Tyrone Terrell Jr., returned to the home after police arrived and implicated himself in the murder of his mother and siblings.
 Terrell was charged with three counts of murder and three counts of aggravated assault.
 He remains in the DeKalb County jail.
 Though Juvenile received some criticism for not attending the funeral for his daughter and her mother, several statements were released that the rapper was "shocked and devastated" by the event.
 The rapper stated that he made the decision not to appear at the funeral to prevent subsequent media attention, and was concerned that it would divert attention away from the ceremony.
 Terrell was given two consecutive life sentences after pleading guilty to killing Joy Deleston, 39, and her daughters, Micaiah, 11, and Jelani.
 Due to his age, he could not be sentenced to death in Georgia.

-He endorsed Tom Steyer in the 2020 United States presidential election.
+Juvenile endorsed Tom Steyer in the 2020 United States presidential election.
 A video of him dancing with Steyer to his hit song "Back That Azz Up" went viral on the internet shortly before the 2020 South Carolina Democratic primary was held.

-Legal troubles
+Legal issues

 In the summer of 2002, Juvenile was arrested for assaulting his barber over charges that the barber was bootlegging his music.

 In January 2003, Juvenile was arrested in New Orleans on drug charges.
 The next month, he was sentenced to 75 hours of community service for a fight outside a nightclub in Miami, Florida in 2001.

 Juvenile was involved in a legal dispute over failure to pay child support for his daughter Jelani with Joy Deleston, a deputy sheriff in Gwinnett County, Georgia.
 A paternity lawsuit was issued by Deleston in 2004, resulting in a DNA test and both parties agreeing that Juvenile was Jelani's father.
 His attorney stated that the case was resolved peacefully by consent order in 2006.

 On February 25, 2010, Juvenile was arrested in Arabi, Louisiana.
 While Juvenile was recording music at a house there, a neighbor called police to report smelling marijuana.
 He was cited on a misdemeanor charge of marijuana possession and later released on bond.
 He pleaded guilty in August 2010 and received a suspended three-month jail sentence and six months of probation and paid a $250 fine and court costs.

 In 2017, Juvenile was arrested for failing to pay $170,000 in child support.

+Business ventures

+In 2020, Juvenile started up a furniture company called "Made by Juvie".
+In 2023, Juvenile teamed up with Urban South Brewery for a new flavored drink called "Juvie Juice".